 - Ease of access: The bathroom is one of the most visited rooms in the home, and it is important that you allow for free flow of foot traffic.
 A new vanity should not make moving into and out of the bathroom a bother.
 If you are constantly bumping into the vanity when going to and from the bathroom, you may have to consider other placement options.

 Ultimately, the uniqueness of your bathroom space will influence the size of your bathroom vanity and where it will be placed.
+If you don’t have much room, a corner bathroom vanity can be a good idea.
 This addition is meant to make things easier in the bathroom and not cause complications.

 Determine the size of storage you want